mrwhale/fritzbox-api/README.md

 This can also output all of the above in  JSON format, useful for ingesting into another program and when running via cron (e.g I read this information into openHAB)

 The purpose for this was so I could get the current bandwidth usage across the WAN link into openHAB, for monitoring and for making pretty graphs on usage during the day.
 And I could see the current bandwidth usage at a glance, incase I was having some issues and quick diagnosis.
 I have made this script a little more bare, without all the openHAB specific stuff in it

+## Requirement

+The Universal Plug & Play (UPnP) service must be enabled.

+You can do that in the settings: Home Network » Network » Network Settings

+Enable "Transmit status information over UPnP" (German: Statusinformationen über UPnP übertragen).

 ## Usage
 ```